plone/documentation/docs/install/source-step-by-step.md

 #### Generate Plone / Zope configuration with cookiecutter

 {term}`Cookiecutter` creates projects from project templates.
 {term}`cookiecutter-zope-instance` is such a template that allows to create a complete Zope configuration.
-Zope configuration means: blob storage, type of file storage (Zope style or relational database), ZEO, you name it.
+Zope configuration means:

+- type of storage: direct filestorage/blobs, relational database, ZEO, you name it.
+- ports,
+- threads/caches,
+- debugging/profiling options,
+- ...

 Install cookiecutter: